mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/index.rst

       -  Compatible with vLLM v0.9.1
    *  -  r0.1
       -  Unmaintained
-      -  Only doc fixed is allowed
+      -  Allow document modification only
    *  -  r0.2
-      -  Maintained
+      -  Unmaintained
-      -  Compatible with vLLM v0.7.3, and CI commitment for MindSpore 2.6.0
+      -  Compatible with vLLM v0.7.3, and CI commitment for MindSpore 2.6.0.
+Allow document modification only
    *  -  r0.3.0
+      -  Unmaintained
+      -  Compatible with vLLM v0.8.3, and CI commitment for MindSpore 2.7.0
+   *  -  r0.4.0
       -  Maintained
-      -  Compatible with vLLM v0.8.3, and CI commitment for MindSpore 2.7.0
+      -  Compatible with vLLM v0.9.1, and CI commitment for MindSpore 2.7.1

 SIG
 -----------------------------------------------------